hktime9/progressBar/README.md

 3) a string variable which is displayed to monitor progress A sample test code is written in the main routine
-C++ threads are used so the parent program needs this included
+C++ threads are used so the parent program needs this included This needs no additional flags and can be compiled using: g++ progressBar.cpp -o progressBar.exe